 Three-Night Adventure Packages for one or two, all meals, open bar, camp activities and airport transfers included.
 Other packages available in conjunction with Four Seasons Chiang Mai.
 Note: Children under 10 years not allowed without prior permission of G.M.

-This Starwood resort is the city's finest, located along the river.
-The resort sits on a tranquil 26 acres of land occupied by two magnificent, century-old Raintrees on the banks of the Kok River, and close to town.
-The stylish riverside spa is the perfect place to unwind after a long day of sightseeing, with a range of revitalizing massages, facials and body treatments by experienced professionals.
+This Mariott resort is the city's finest, situated on a tranquil two-dozen acre plot of land occupied by two magnificent, century-old raintrees on the banks of the Mae Kok River, and close to town.

 Italian is featured at resort's signature restaurant, Favola, situated on the river's edge.
 Spend part of your day soaking up the sun aside the large outdoor swimming pool, surrounded by lavish landscape gardens, and a gently meandering river with views of the mountains beyond.